|

 child has been adopted by Aragorn and Arwenand if they are

-being held prisoner then, the chances are, that he is too.
+being held prisoner then, the chances are that he is too.

 Over here, gents.

-straight.
+story straight.

-Story? asked Haldir.
+Story? said Haldir.

 Youre a merchant, said Wulfric, showing him